 A non-resident corporation is generally deemed to have a tax presence (i.e. PE) in Korea in the following cases, among others:

-Exceptions to a PE in Korea for a non-resident corporation are limited to specific fixed places of business used only for preparatory or auxiliary nature, and such fixed places include purchasing or storage of goods, advertising, publicity, collecting or furnishing of information, etc. To be regarded as a fixed place of business solely for the purpose of preparatory or auxiliary activities, the fixed place of business must carry on activities separately and independently, even if the non-resident corporation maintains another fixed place of business in Korea.
+Exceptions to a PE in Korea for a non-resident corporation are limited to specific fixed places of business used only for preparatory or auxiliary nature, and such fixed places include purchasing or storage of goods, advertising, publicity, collecting or furnishing of information, etc. Even though the activities of a PE are preparatory or auxiliary, one could be regarded as having a PE in cases where all the following conditions are met: